Vision and Mission

-At the heart of the openEHR mission is the construction of an open, vendor neutral platform for electronic health records and interoperable clinical and research data.
+At the heart of the openEHR mission is the construction of an open, vendor neutral platform for electronic health records and computable clinical and research data.
 The openEHR Foundation was established in 2003 in pursuit of this ambition.
 Its work has been framed and informed by three guiding principles: technical rigour, clinical engagement and trust.
 The platform consists of openly published technical specifications, clinical models, open source software, and educational resources.
-These development of these resources by the international openEHR community is organised under four Programs:
+The development of these resources by the international openEHR community is organised under various work Programs, including the following:

 The openEHR mission is in large part one of facilitating and enabling constructive change and improvement for what is recognised globally as an extremely complex and ever-changing domain.
 In recognising the need to reflect this multifaceted challenge in its own organisation and operations, the openEHR Foundation has been restructured in 2019 by the addition of a self-governing UK Community Interest Company (CIC).
 This draws its membership from individuals, professional consultants, health care organisations and industry partners.
 The now extensive intellectual property embodied in the openEHR specifications is held within the openEHR Foundation.
 This, likewise, is an asset-locked body, such that the openEHR IP remains freely available under a liberal Creative Commons License.

 Developing Trust: patients and citizens at the centre